GoogleCloudPlatform/covid-19-open-data/README.md

 # COVID-19 Open-Data

 This repository attempts to assemble the largest Covid-19 epidemiological database in addition to a powerful set of expansive covariates.
-It includes open, publicly sourced, licensed data relating to demographics, economy, epidemiology, geography, health, hospitalizations, mobility, government response, weather, and more.
+It includes open, publicly sourced, commercially licensed data relating to demographics, economy, epidemiology, geography, health, hospitalizations, mobility, government response, weather, and more.
 Moreover, the data merges daily time-series, +20,000 global sources, at a fine spatial resolution, using a consistent set of region keys.
 All regions are assigned a unique location key, which resolves discrepancies between ISO / NUTS / FIPS codes, etc. The different aggregation levels are:

 * 0: Country
 * 1: Province, state, or local equivalent